Hazrin84/aws_developer_privacy_policy/index.md

 ## AWS Certified Developer Privacy Policy
 Privacy Policy
-AWS Certified Developer built the AWS Certified Developer app as a Commercial app.
 This SERVICE is provided by AWS Certified Developer and is intended for use as is.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at AWS Certified Developer unless otherwise defined in this Privacy Policy.